upbeatboom321/Electric-Toothbrush-Converter/testing/iteration-log.md

 - Link bar will need to be redesigned to fit into desired location
 - Battery postive contact point will need to be widened
 - Opening hatch will be redesigned to require less effort
+- The hole for the brush it too tight

 ---